feliixx/mgodatagen/README.md

   -n, --numWorker=<nb>                         number of concurrent workers inserting documents
                                                in database.
-Default is number of CPU -b, --batchsize=<size>                       bulk insert batch size (default: 1000)
+Default is number of CPU -b, --batchsize=<size>                       bulk insert batch size (default: 1000) -s, --seed=<seed>                            specific seed to use.
+Passing the same seed garentees the same output for evey run with the same config.
+                                               Has to be in [1, 18446744073709551615]

 connection infos:
       --uri=<uri>                              connection string URI.
 If present, takes precedence over all